Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 The Allergan conversation has to start with the 2019 BIOCELL recall because it is the reason patients are nervous.
 Allergan’s BIOCELL macrotextured implants were associated with a higher rate of breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) than smooth or micro-textured shells.
 The FDA and several other regulators issued a global recall in July 2019.
 The current Natrelle range sold in major markets is smooth-shell only.

 Warranty — ConfidencePlus.
-Free replacement implants for confirmed rupture is standard.
+Free replacement implants for confirmed rupture is standard, as is ten-year device replacement for capsular contracture at Baker grade III or IV.
+What the free tier does not cover is the surgical fee for that contracture revision — that sits in the paid ConfidencePlus Premier upgrade, which carries a one-time enrolment fee and a short enrolment window after surgery.
 The ConfidencePlus upgrade adds financial assistance for late seroma diagnostic testing (up to USD 1,000) and surgical fees for BIA-ALCL treatment (up to USD 7,500) when a patient is diagnosed.
-The BIA-ALCL piece is specific to a diagnosis — ConfidencePlus does not provide prophylactic explant coverage for asymptomatic patients with the recalled BIOCELL surfaces.
+The BIA-ALCL piece is specific to a diagnosis; ConfidencePlus does not provide prophylactic explant coverage for asymptomatic patients with the recalled BIOCELL surfaces.

 Where Natrelle tends to fit in India.
-Middle of the ₹1,50,000–₹2,00,000 procedure band, similar to Mentor.
+Sits around the ₹1.6 lakh typical case, similar to Mentor.
 Patients who want a smooth-only shell with the longest cohesive-gel-pioneer track record.
 Inspira’s profile and cohesivity catalogue covers most Indian chest dimensions without forcing a different brand.
-If a patient is specifically anxious about BIA-ALCL, the smooth Inspira range is — by current data — the lower-signal choice; the capsular contracture and BIA-ALCL safety guide covers this in more depth.
+If a patient is specifically anxious about BIA-ALCL, the smooth Inspira range is the lower-signal choice on the ASPS and FDA case data cited below; the capsular contracture and BIA-ALCL safety guide covers this in more depth.

 Sebbin: French alternative, often the lower entry point